nashville-software-school/client-side-mastery/book-6-a-sink-repair/chapters/AS_COMPLETIONS.md

 * `saveCompletion()` - This will perform the POST request to save the completion object to the API
 * `fetchCompletions()` - This will retrieve all completion objects from the API

+## Update Main

+Now update your main module again to fetch the completions after requests and plumbers have been fetched.